cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Indeed, it's not even necessary to know how a computer actually works.[^5] It's enough to master a particular framework, a library, or even a single digital tool (long live the Excel spreadsheet!).
 And that's it.
-The wheels that keep software product lines moving are ready to go.
+The wheels that keep software product lines keep going on.

 But I've seen the panorama shifting in the last few months.
 What if I told you that knowing how to code is no longer necessary?